WHAT’S IN AND WHAT’S NOT IN THE COURSE

 The Law of Attraction

 We reject the “Law of Attraction,” and other ideas that suggest our thoughts cause good or bad events in our lives.
-We believe these ideas are counterproductive and can contribute to pain experienced by those in grief.
+We believe these ideas are counterproductive and can contribute to pain and shame experienced by those in grief.

 Foundational helping skills